joelburton/ubermelon_webapp/README.md

 5. In the `add_to_cart` controller, replace the single melon with a melon list...

 And so on.

+####You're Done!
+Get a code review, stretch, drink some water, and high five.
+If you have extra time or want to pursue further on your own, here are some extra credit tasks:

 Extra Credit: Log In
 --------------------